LanceMcCarthy/GoldenClouds/index.md

     -  ![privacy covers](https://github.com/LanceMcCarthy/GoldenClouds/assets/3520532/1dd13ce6-c01b-4a49-ae66-304ee7f3fa63)
 4. A guest can access and enable or disable the camera blackout (see the [Guest Camera Access](#camera-access) section below).
 This might be something you want if you're away from the property for a large portion of the day.

-> **DO NOT** unplug or reposition the cameras, _this will trigger a security alert_, please use the provided camera covers instead.
+> **⚠️ Important** - Do not unplug or reposition the cameras, _this will trigger a security alert_, please use the provided camera covers instead.

 ### Guest Camera Access